ryanjpwatts/esp-analysis/README.md

     }
 }
 ```
+This simple solution has a dedicated server running and 2 clients connected to it, making use of Mirror Networkings interest management solution.
+The process before the server will send packets regarding a client goes as followed:
+1) Is the client within the view distance of the other client?
+I've set this to 100 units by default.
+2) Is the client facing our other client?
+This is checked through the fieldOfView variable and also helps prevent fov cheating.
-This simple solution has a dedicated server running and 2 clients connected to it, making use of Mirror Networkings interest management solution and physics-based culling by sending out 5 Linecasts from one clients camera position to another, covering all angles that the player should be able to see from (straight, left, right, above, below).
-Once one of the rays successfully hit the client without an object marked with a block layer mask in the way then it will return and the server will proceed with sending the packets to the client.
+3) Are there objects marked with a blocking layer blocking every possible line of sight from our client to the other?
+This is done with physics-based culling by sending out 5 Linecasts from one clients camera position to another, covering all angles that the player should be able to see from (straight, left, right, above, below).

+Once all conditions are validated it will return true and the server will proceed with sending the packets to the client.

 The two major drawbacks of this solution is functionality and efficiency.

 Anti-cheating measures should never affect legitimate players experiences and if this solution fails for instance, causing one player to see another player and the other cannot or two players are unable to see each other you may have some very unhappy players, and this would be unacceptable in any competitive gaming scenario.
-Additionally, in my example above I am running the server and both clients locally so I do not have to worry about latency, the solution may look a bit less fluid in a situation where you have a player at 100ms and another at 10ms.
-This could be solved with a bit of leniency i.e. ensuring packets are sent just before they turn a corner but of course that may compromise the effectiveness of our method.
+This could be solved with a bit of leniency i.e. ensuring packets are sent just before they may turn a corner, keeping in mind that could partially compromise the effectiveness of our method, this should be something configurable dependent on how harsh the game server intends to enforce it.

 With this in mind, we would want our solution to be as accurate as possible and as a result it may be slightly more computationally expensive than a few simple Unity Linecasts.
 When we need to factor in that the server will be running these checks every frame with each clients position being validated against every other clients position, we are potentially creating an exponential time complexity problem.
 Despite this there are a few things to consider to further minimize the performance impact, these may include:
 - Ensuring the logic to validate line of sight is not running unnecesary additional checks if line of sight has been established, like I have done in the example above.
 - Applying game-specific logic to minimize server calculations (i.e. we can send packets containing data about teammates without major cheating concerns, regardless of line of sight).
 - Disabling the feature in high player density areas.
 While this obviously works against what we are trying to solve, a computationally expensive operation could be exploited by bad actors to lag servers.
 - Not running these checks every frame on the server.
 In a more casual gaming setting this may be an acceptable compromise and would be a huge boost in performance.
-- Adding an additional fov/angle check prior to calculating line of sight.
-This would prevent unnecessary checks for players not facing one another and also severely impact the effectiveness of fov cheats for games.

 Functionality and efficiency aside, this of course is no silver bullet to ESPs, another component related to certain objects is audio.
 For example, should a player fire a weapon behind a wall or walk/run there will be a position stored in memory for the source of the audio which could be used to create a form of ESP, but this is substantially less beneficial than what they are currently capable of and should not be a reason to not pursue this as a method to combat ESPs.

+# Performance
+soon

 # Closing thoughts
 After spending an afternoon and evening thinking about and implementing this solution it is very interesting that games with few players in a single server instance are not all successfully expirementing and releasing similar solutions as this would not only prevent ESPs but also prevent certain types of aimbots as well (more specifically the ones associated with "rage hacking" that shoot players through walls).